viviRbi/vyNote/Javascript-notes.md

 - It can also calculate, manipulate and validate data

 ### Can we run JavaScript in a web browser, on a server, or both?
 Depend on what the language is implemented for, it can also run on a server.
-Nodejs is a perfect example
+Nodejs and Demo is a perfect example

 ### What programming paradigm(s) does JS support?